necst/circFAXOHW18public/README.md

 ```
 make xclbin TARGET=hw
 ```
-The bitstream will be inside the hw folder                      <br />
+The bitstream will be inside the hw folder.                    <br />
 To compile the host type in the terminal:
 ```
 make host TARGET=hw
 ```
-The host willl be inside the hw folder                              <br />
+The host willl be inside the hw folder.                             <br />
 In order to run the kernel the creation of an F1 instance is needed, a complete guide for that can be found here:                  <br />
 https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance   <br />
 For this project we used an f1.2xlarge instance.              <br />
-When both host and the kernel bitstream have been calculated to run the kernel on FPGA type on terminal
+When both host and the kernel bitstream for AWS have been generated, in order to run the kernel on FPGA type on terminal
 ```
 ./host_circFA kernel.awsxclbin ref.fasta query.fasta
 ```